jianshu93/annembed_analysis/README.md

 ### check install MacOS, you may need to change the system setup to allow external binary to run by type the following first and use your admin password
 sudo spctl --master-disable
 ./annembed -h

-### or if you have conda installed on linux (recommended)
-conda create -n annembed_env python=3.8
-conda activate annembed_env
-conda install -c bioconda annembed

 ### or you can have Homebrew on MacOS installed first then (recommended):
 brew update